trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 	- Flashbacks to these tests to introduce the characters.
 	- "Why are we training on this ancient shit anyway?
 Not like we're ever gonna use it."
 		- Another cadet says this in a locker room or something, and each player hears it.
 After each character's test flashbacks, ask the player how they react to hearing this.

+---

+Race of ancient megalithic aliens that are locked away in a sort of status.
+The government is keenly aware of their existence and striving to keep them from entering back into humanity's regions of space.